 Nylon does not exist in nature.
 It is a form of plastic developed by a DuPont chemist, Wallace Carothers.
 Nylon is often manufactured first in large plastic chips which are melted at high heat and drawn through a plate with dozens of tiny holes (a spinneret) to create strands of nylon yarn.
 The strands can then be woven into fabrics that range from sheer women's stockings to heavy tarps or tent fabrics.

-Nylon is extremely durable but is sensitive to high temperatures in the washer, dryer, or when ironing.
-Its fibers are dyed during manufacturing so the finished fabric is colorfast and resistant to fading, mold, insects, and water (umbrellas are made of nylon).
+While nylon is extremely durable, it is sensitive to high temperatures in the washer, dryer, or when ironing.
+Its fibers are dyed during manufacturing so the finished fabric is colorfast and resistant to fading, mold, insects, and water.
 The fibers used for clothing and accessories are usually soft and silky.
 However, due to how it is manufactured, nylon material attracts oil stains.
-Luckily, it isn't too difficult to remove these stains at home, just keep the material away from heat.
+Luckily, it isn't too difficult to remove these stains at home.

 |Water temperature||Cold or warm|